 In conclusion, wiring a 3-wire 220V welder plug is a crucial task that requires attention to detail and adherence to safety guidelines.
 It is essential to choose the right wire gauge, strip the ends of the wires, and terminate them correctly.

 As discussed earlier, safety should always be a top priority when working with electrical systems.
 Before beginning any electrical work, it is crucial to prioritize safety.
-Make sure the power is turned off completely and use a voltage tester to ensure there is no current running through the wires.

 Following the steps outlined in this guide accurately will ensure that the wiring is done safely and efficiently.
 It is important to note that using the wrong wire gauge or incorrect termination methods can result in electrical hazards, including fire and electrocution.